takp2/server/README.md

 - Download [Visual Studio Code](https://code.visualstudio.com/)
 - Open your project in vscode.
 - You should get a prompt to reopen the project in a dev container.
 Say yes.
 If you miss the prompt, click the bottom left area and a drop down will appear that lets you reopen in dev container.
-- Once in the dev container, copy these contents to .vscode/settings.json
+- Once in the dev container, run CMake, pick the GCC 11.3.0 x86_64-linux-gnu toolkit, and Build

 **Database**

 - We'll be using a standalone binary mysql install for dev purposes.
 - `make init-mariadb`.
 This will create build/bin/db and download/create a standalone copy of mariadb.
 - `make mariadb`.
 This will start a mysql server.

+**Prep**

+- Two ways to do this: run `make inject-mariadb`, OR follow steps manually below.
 - `mysql -u vscode -S build/bin/db/mysql/mysqld.sock`, Starts a mysql root console
 - `CREATE DATABASE takp;` Create a database called takp
 - `CREATE USER 'takp'@'127.0.0.1' IDENTIFIED BY 'takppass';` Create a user named takp with password takppass